 Make sure they are exercising appropriately

-What to look for in the best joint supplements for dogs
+What to look for in a good joint supplement for dogs

 When you are looking for a joint supplement for dogs, the key is the blend of building blocks, the natural anti-inflammatory support and the absorption rate in the digestive tract.

 Glucosamine and chondroitin – used together for the best support, these nutraceuticals provide the building blocks to help maintain smooth cartilage in your dog’s joints, essential to maintain the resilience of cartilage.

 Omega-3 Fatty Acids – important for helping to maintain the natural anti-inflammatory actions of the metabolism.
 Hemp oil is probably the best source found in the plant world and provides a unique combination that allows the animal’s body to make essential Omega-3 fats normally only found in fish.

 MSM – methylsulfonylmethane is a source of sulphur which is used by your dog’s body to produce and maintain connective tissues like tendons, ligaments and cartilage.

 Turmeric – the active ingredient of this spice is curcumin, a potent antioxidant that mops up potentially damaging free radicals produced during exercise.